1. How to Write an Academic Cover Letter in the UK

 Remember that a cover letter for an academic position is only one part of the job application.
 Your academic CV and cover letter make up the application together—the overall look and layout of your documents should reflect this fact.
 This means matching the font, layout, and any colours you use.
 Use a simple template, fancy templates may equal worse readability.

 A cover letter alone simply won’t be enough—you need an impactful CV, too.
 Create your CV in minutes.
-Choose a professional CV template and quickly fill in every CV section using ready-made content and expert advice.
+Just follow our wizard and fill in every CV section with ready-made content.
+Get started by choosing a professional CV template.

-Create your CV now
+Create your CV nowcv builder

 Was this article about an academic cover letter helpful to you?
 As different as academic jobs can be from other lines of work, the basics of job-hunting are the same.
 Is there anything I’ve mentioned here that you’d like me to elaborate upon?
 Please leave any questions, comments or experiences you have to share down below.